 Firstly, asset protection suggests you only have one director.

-Secondly, a director is a high-risk job.
+Secondly, being a director is a high-risk job.
 So normally you appoint the person at the most risk of going bankrupt.
 This is the person operating the main business.
-For example, the doctor, engineering and business owner.
+For example, the doctor, engineer and business owner.

 But for a Service Trust, you are setting up a separate business.
 It is a standalone business.
 This is apart from the main business.
 Therefore, in our view, the director is not the business owner or doctor.
 (Your accountant may take another view.)
 The director is another person that you can convince to take on the onerous job of being a director.
 (Try paying them.)
 Hopefully, you can find someone other than the business owner’s spouse.
 As having a spouse breaks the asset protection rules.
 But you may have no other choice.

-The Appointor controls the Family Trust from which the Service Trust operated out of.
-The Trustee company, the shareholders and directors have little power.
+The Appointor controls the Family Trust from which the Service Trust operated.
+The Trustee company, the shareholders and the directors have little power.
 So from that perspective, no one cares who the shareholder of the corporate trustee is.
 However, from a service trust perspective, the shareholder should not be the doctor.
-The doctor’s spouse remains best practice.
+The doctor’s spouse remains the best practice.

 Most probably yes.
 A modern Australian Family Trust has about 400,000 beneficiaries.
 However, whether you should distribute to them is a question that you ask your accountant.